cilium/cilium/Documentation/cmdref/cilium-operator-generic_hive_dot-graph.md

       --gateway-api-hostnetwork-enabled                         Exposes Gateway listeners on the host network.
       --gateway-api-hostnetwork-nodelabelselector string        Label selector that matches the nodes where the gateway listeners should be exposed.
 It's a list of comma-separated key-value label pairs. e.g. 'kubernetes.io/os=linux,kubernetes.io/hostname=kind-worker'
       --gateway-api-secrets-namespace string                    Namespace having tls secrets used by CEC for Gateway API (default "cilium-secrets")
+      --gateway-api-xff-num-trusted-hops uint32                 The number of additional GatewayAPI proxy hops from the right side of the HTTP header to trust when determining the origin client's IP address.
       --gops-port uint16                                        Port for gops server to listen on (default 9891) --identity-gc-interval duration                           GC interval for security identities (default 15m0s) --identity-gc-rate-interval duration                      Interval used for rate limiting the GC of security identities (default 1m0s)